lance0/HostHoover/README.md

 python3 hosthoover.py 192.168.1.0/24 -u admin -p password
 ```

-The script processes the first 20 hosts in the `/24` network and stores the results in the specified output directory.
+The script processes the hosts in the `/24` network and stores the results in the specified output directory.